mui/material-ui/docs/data/joy/customization/theme-tokens/theme-tokens.md

 ## Global variant tokens

 By default, Joy UI has four built-in global variants tokens: `plain`, `outlined`, `soft`, and `solid`.
-Check the [Global variants](/joy-ui/core-features/global-variant/) page within the Core features folder to learn more about it.
+To learn more about it, check the dedicated [global variants](/joy-ui/core-features/global-variant/) page.

 ### Structure

 The colors for each variant are defined inside the `palette` node.
-The variant's color token name is composed of three parts, in the format of **variant | state | CSS property**.
+The variant name is composed of three parts, in the format of **variant type | state | CSS property**.

 For example:

 - `solidBg` refers to the solid variant initial state (as there is none specified) background color.
-- `outlinedHoverBorder` refers to the outlined variant border color when hovered.
+- `outlinedHoverBorder` refers to the outlined variant hovered border color.

 ```js
 // theme